Keyboard shortcuts

 App::new()

-// Add Bevy default plugins
+// Add Bevy's default plugins

 .add_plugins(DefaultPlugins)

-// Add bevy_ecs_tiled plugin
+// Add the bevy_ecs_tiled plugin

 .add_systems(Startup, startup)